panchambanerjee/model_probe/README.md

 python examples/run_tip.py
 ```

-Each case is a target call plus a judge call. `LLMJudge` is the recommended scorer. `TokenMatchJudge` exists for cheap debugging only (`JUDGE=token`); do not treat token-match ASR as a safety result.
+Each case is a target call plus a judge call. `LLMJudge` is the recommended scorer. `TokenMatchJudge` exists for cheap debugging only (`JUDGE=token`); do not treat token-match ASR (Attack Success Rate) as a safety result.

 A successful run ends with grouped output like: